singingwolfboy/netlify-home/_posts/2015-10-26-a-step-by-step-guide-hexo-on-netlify.md

 description: A step-by-step guide on how to host a website built with static site generator Hexo.
 thumbnail: /uploads/6375567nnnnn.png
 cmsUserSlug: a-step-by-step-guide-hexo-on-netlify
-date: 2015-10-26T00:00:00.000Z
+date: 2015-10-26
-tags: null
+tags:
+  - nodejs
+  - hexo
+  - tutorial
 ---

-### **Welcome to netlify**

-Today, we're going to look at how to host a website built with Hexo on netlify, including setting up continuous deployment.
-Hexo is a fast, simple & powerful blog framework, powered by Node.js.
+Today, we're going to look at how to host a website built with [Hexo](https://hexo.io/) on netlify, including setting up continuous deployment.

-Let's start from scratch (if you already have a Hexo site set up, you can skip down to [here](#netlifystart)).
+Let's start from scratch.
+If you already have a Hero site set up, you can skip straight to the [Connecting to netlify]({{ page.url }}#netlifystart) section.

 <!-- excerpt -->

+### Installing Hexo

+This guide assumes you have [Node.js](https://nodejs.org) installed.

-Open your terminal, and enter the following command (this assumes you have NodeJS installed):
+Open your terminal, and enter the following command:

 ```
 $ npm install -g hexo-cli
 ```

 Hexo will create a directory for your project with this command:

 ```
 $ hexo init /PATH/TO/hexo
 ```

 Switch to the `hexo` directory:

 ```
 $ cd /PATH/TO/hexo
 ```